Blocks

 Once you have your blocks pulled or created, you can run

 This will start a local development server (by default at http://localhost:4995) where you can preview your block as you’re developing.
+Run tapcart dev with no target to launch the dev server and pick a block, component, or layout from a picker in the browser instead.
 The development server by default has hot reloading of the code, but not of the manifest.json and manifestConfig.json files.

 Pushing Blocks